adobe/kafka-connect-s3/README.md

 This is a [kafka-connect](http://kafka.apache.org/documentation.html#connect) sink and source for Amazon S3, but without any dependency on HDFS/hadoop libs or data formats.

+Key Features:

+ * Block GZip output - This keeps storage costs low.
+ * Accurately reflects source topic - The original partition and offset of your records are recorded in S3.
+This allows you to:
+ * Easily read from a specific topic and partition - Index files make reading a particular offset very efficient, so you only have to download the data that you need.
+ * Seek to a date & time - Your bucket will be broken into daily prefixes, which makes it possible to find data that was written around a specific date and time.

 ## Spredfast Fork

 This is a hard fork of the [S3 Sink created by DeviantArt](https://github.com/DeviantArt/kafka-connect-s3).